Vital Essentials Dog Food Review (Raw Frozen)

 The next ingredient is beef kidney, an organ meat low in fat and rich in protein and essential minerals.

-The sixth ingredient is herring oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+The eighth ingredient is herring oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.